mikeshootzz/sftools-docs/content/_index.md

   Getting Started
   To get started with SFTools, simply follow the installation instructions provided in the setup guide.
 Once installed, you can begin tracking pitches immediately, ensuring your team gets the most out of this powerful tool.

-Thank you for choosing SFTools to enhance the training and performance of the Sissach Frogs' young pitchers.
+Thank you for choosing SFTools to enhance the training and performance of the Sissach Frogs' pitchers.
 We are committed to supporting the development of safe and effective pitching practices within our club.

 For more detailed instructions and advanced features, please refer to the subsequent sections of this documentation.